concinim/wh-acd/dr.md

 # High availability and disaster recovery
 (: ha-dr}
 The {{site.data.keyword.wh-acd_full}} service is highly available within an IBM Cloud region.
 Disruption in the network connectivity may happen when a clould region is down.
-Thus, instance owner need to have a recovery plan based on their use cases.
 Recovering from potential disasters that affect an entire region requires planning and preparation.
+Thus, instance owners need to have  recovery plans based on their use cases.

-The instance owner is responsible for understanding the configuration, customization, and usage of the service.
+The instance owners are responsible for understanding the configuration, customization, and usage of the service.
 See [What are the responsibilities of the instance owner and the service provider?](/docs/overview?topic=overview-shared-responsibilities){: external} for mor information.

 Instance owners are responsible for provisioning a service instance in a new IBM Cloud location when necessary and restoring their data to the same location.
 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external} for more information.